Exhibition

 Capturing a Sense of Place

-Sketches made in the wild, working with pencil and washes of acrylic ink are redrawn directly onto copper plate, working with the traditional (even antiquated) techniques of sugar lift and spit-bite aquatint.
-A dusting of resin, melted and fused to the plate, provides a half-tone when bitten by the acid.
-Images are built up in layers of tightly-controlled drawing alternated with more abstract, semi-random marks – applied with sponges, tissue paper, cotton buds, and other improvised tools – to mimic the natural textures of the landscape.
-The smoke-like tonal transitions result from painting the acid on with a brush (spit-bite – so called because traditionally saliva was used to break the surface tension of the acid), allowing very subtle gradations of tone.
+In the field I draw in a variety of sketchbooks with pencil and acrylic ink – sepia toned, a close match to the etching ink used for the final prints.
+Back in the studio the sketches, supplemented at times with photographs, are translated into print.
+I draw directly onto copper plates with a sugar lift solution (neat Camp coffee) and stop-out varnish.
+The image is built up from many separately etched layers of aquatint – a dusting of resin, melted and fused to the plate, provides a half-tone when bitten by the acid.
+Tightly-controlled drawing is mixed with more abstract, semi-random marks – applied with sponges, tissue paper, cotton buds, and other improvised tools – to mimic the natural textures of the landscape.
+The subtle, smoke-like tonal transitions are achieved by painting the acid on with a brush: a spit-bite – so called because traditionally saliva was used to break the surface tension of the acid, although I use a weak soap solution.

-Ian’s exhibition will be hosted in our main gallery space whilst in our Courtyard Gallery we shall be hosting the first of our seasonal printmaker open exhibitions.
+Ian’s exhibition will be hosted in our main gallery space whilst in our Courtyard Gallery our seasonal printmaker open exhibition continues.
 Each space will also feature specially selected 3D works from our seasonal sculpture artists.

 Opening week Tuesday - Saturday 10 am - 5 pm Thereafter Thursday - Saturday 10 am - 5 pm